SaoYan/saoyan.github.io/_blogs/2024-05-19-spring-vs-jax-rs.md

 # Overview

 This might feels too simple to talk about.
-But I do saw people (including myself), getting confused.
+But I did see people (including myself), getting confused.

 For example, I remember one time I was adding one simple API call in a FeignClient interface where Spring annotation ```@GetMapping``` was used.
 I copy-pasted it without thinking too much.